DrAlbertCruz/CMPS-4560-Informed-Search/README.md

 1. Some predicate to store the heuristic (this is done)
 1. An ability to sort the list of paths based on heuristic cost
 1. ...
 From above, we need to create a sorting algorithm in Prolog

+# Approach

+This lab consists of two parts: (1) study a best-first search algorithm in Prolog, and (2) ammend it to be an A* search.

+## Best-first search

+Luckily you do not have to do your work from scratch. `bestfirst.pl` contains an implementation of best-first search.